 Shira understands the challenges involved with balancing travel, social engagements, and dining out within a healthy framework.
 Likewise, she acts as a “menu concierge,” helping clients find clean menu options at their favorite restaurants and hotels.
 She is also well versed in food allergies.

 Shira’s practice is as forward-thinking as her method.
 She visits clients at home and at work, wherever they may be.
-And she incorporates the latest technology to help clients make informed decisions on the fly, as well as making herself as available as possible for questions along the way.
+And she incorporates the latest technology to help clients make informed decisions on the fly.

 Shira spent the majority of her life as a competitive lightweight rower, which later earned her a scholarship at a Division I College.
 Her interest in human physiology, and athletic performance is what directed her a career in the health industry.